Omarmahmoud711/Early_Auto_Regressive_Models/README.md

 1. **Fully Visible Sigmoid Belief Network (FVSBN)**
 2. **Neural Autoregressive Distribution Estimation (NADE)**
 3. **Masked Autoencoder for Distribution Estimation (MADE)**
+4.
+The Models were discussed in detail in the Deep Generative Models (CS236) stanford course and this is just an attempt of using them.
 The models are trained on the **binarized MNIST dataset** to estimate the joint distribution of binary pixel values in handwritten digits.

 ## Models Overview